 Property Description Change publish state The publish state of the resource will change when the resource has passed through the stage.
 By default, resources are not published when they enter the first stage of a workflow, even if they were published before they entered the workflow.
 Setting this property at any stage, including the first stage, causes the resource to be published so it can be seen by other users.
 Each further use of this property toggles the published state of the resource.
 Email addresses to alert Emails can be sent to supplied addresses when a resource has been published.
 This feature is designed for sending alerts to external entities, such as mailing lists.
 The email addresses to be alerted can be set at the bottom of the Mail tab in the Admin section.
 Alert message configurable by modifying the email template "stageChangeExternalUserEmail.txt".
 See Email Templates section for more information.
+Complete on any Where a workflow stage has more than one process, by default all processes must be completed in order to move the resource to the next stage.
+Setting this property means that the resource may be moved to the next stage by completing only one process in the stage.
 Alert next stage members Group members with a role in the next stage will be automatically alerted when the stage transition occurs.
 This is to allow the group members to be alerted when some action is expected.
 Alert message configurable by modifying the email template "stageChangeObjectOwnerEmail.txt".
 See Email Templates section for more information